upakramanika/upakramanika.github.io/_pages/about.md

 * Secretary of Abhikalpa, Design Club of IIT Dharwad
 * Member of Technical Council of IIT Dharwad
 * Second Violinist of Kolkata Symphony Orchestra, Grade 5 ABRSM
-* Won the Solo and Duet Music Competitions (twice)
+* Won the Solo and Duet Music Competitions at IIT Dharwad
-* Won a few Poetry Writing Contests (will add certificates)
+* Won a few Poetry and Story Writing Contests at IIT Dharwad
-* Was an active member of Book Club
+* Was an active member of Book Club at IIT Dharwad

 ---